 consider and respond to public concerns.
 DRCOG considers public concerns in preparing draft documents.
 The transportation committees and the DRCOG Board consider expressed public concerns when making decisions.
-DRCOG is responsible for drafting responses to identified issues and for documenting the consideration given to major issues by decision-makers.
+DRCOG is responsible for drafting responses to identified concerns and for documenting the consideration given to major issues by decision-makers.
 For certain processes (specifically, the Metro Vision RTP and TIP, described in Chapter 4), if significant comments are received on the draft documents, DRCOG prepares a summary, analysis, and report on the disposition of those comments.

-The DRCOG regional transportation planning process and its corresponding system-level public participation is a coordinated effort of the MOA partner agencies.
-However, public participation takes place at the city, county, corridor, and project levels too.
-In fact, individuals concerned about a specific project or citywide plan, for example, will find their participation to be more meaningful in a public involvement process conducted specifically for that project or plan.
+The DRCOG regional transportation planning process and its corresponding system-level public participation is a coordinated effort of the MPA partner agencies.
+However, public participation takes place at the city, county, corridor and project levels, too.
+In fact, individuals concerned about a specific project or citywide plan, for example, will often find their participation to be more meaningful in a public involvement process conducted specifically for that project or plan.
 While DRCOG provides opportunities for further public comment on proposed projects during development of regional products such as the Metro Vision RTP or TIP, DRCOG’s public involvement is intended to augment, not replace, project-specific public involvement activities.

 Planning Process Products

-Federal laws and regulations require the regional transportation planning process to produce five major products.
-The following sections describe what each one contains and how each is prepared:
+Federal laws and regulations require the performance- based regional transportation planning process to produce five major products.
+The following sections describe what each product contains and how each is prepared:

 Unified Planning Work Program